-- 1.1 This document puts forward some ideas for the reform of the MCSD, based on the decision approved in December 2013 at COP18 in Istanbul (see IG.21/12 in Annex 1).
-Section 2 provides the rationale for the reform as per the COP18 decision.
-The paper then provides a background about the MCSD and its reform in section 3.
+1.1 This document puts forward some ideas for the reform of the Mediterranean Commission on Sustainable Development (MCSD), based on the Decision IG.21/12, which was approved in December 2013 at the 18th Conference of the Parties COP to the Barcelona Convention (COP) in Istanbul (Annex 1).
+Section 2 of this paper provides the rationale for the reform as per the COP 18 Decision IG.21/12.
+The paper then provides a background about the MCSD and its reform in Section 3.
 Section 4 discusses the MCSD mandate and composition.
-Section 5 provides a summary of some of the evaluations of the MCSD that have taken place in recent years, while section 6 analyses the attendance pattern at MCSD meetings, and Section 7 presents a set of nine recommendations for the MCSD reform. - 1.2 The MCSD Steering Committee Presidency is aware that the MAP III discussion has a bearing on the role of the MCSD, as noted in the relevant COP18 decisions (IG.21/11 and 12).
-However since it is yet early days regarding that discussion, and the current SC needs to deliberate on the reform of the MCSD, it is for now noted that the MAP III process and the MCSD reform are related and that the two debates need to engage with each other before the next MCSD meeting in June 2015.
+Section 5 provides a summary of some of the evaluations of the MCSD that have taken place in recent years, while Section 6 addresses attendance pattern at MCSD meetings, and Section 7 presents a set of fourteen recommendations for the reform of the MCSD.